raoufkeskes/geolocation_data_clustering/README.md

-# About the geolocation light weight API
+# About the geolocation data clustering
-a light weight API to apply clustering on geolocation data
+it s a light weight API to apply clustering on geolocation data

 version = 1.0